List of Mr. Men

 The following is a list of Mr. Men, from the children's book series by Roger Hargreaves, also adapted into the children's television programme The Mr. Men Show.
-Books one (Mr. Tickle) to forty-three (Mr. Cheerful) were written and illustrated by Hargreaves, and the remainder by his son, Adam Hargreaves.
+Books one (Mr. Tickle) to thirty-nine (Mr. Slow) were written and illustrated by Roger Hargreaves, while books forty (Mr. Brave) to forty-three (Mr. Cheerful) were ghostwritten by Viviane Cohen and Evelyne Lallemand, and illustrated by Colette David under Roger Hargreaves' name.
+The remainder were written and illustrated by Roger Hargreaves' son, Adam Hargreaves.

 A

 Mr. Adventure

-Mr. Adventure is the 49th book in the Mr. Men series and the sixth one created by Adam Hargreaves.
+Mr. Adventure is the 49th book in the Mr. Men series and the sixth one created by Adam Hargreaves, son of Roger Hargreaves.
 Mr. Adventure is a yellow, medium-sized, bean-shaped Mr. Man with a yellow nose, red shoes, and a blue cap, along with a green backpack.

 Mr. Adventure appears under the titles Monsieur Aventure (French), Don Aventura (Spanish), Unser Herr Abenteuer (German), Meneertje Avontuur (Dutch), Il Signor Impresa (Italian), and Senhor Aventura (Portuguese).

 Mr. All-goes-Wrong

 Mr. All-goes-Wrong is a Mr. Man who appears in Little Miss All-is-Well's book.

 He is similar to Little Miss All-goes-Well.

 His French name is Monsieur Tout-Va-Mal.